gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-01-25-running-modern-macos-on-non-retina-displays.md

 **Cons**
 - screenshots are @2x, which might be unexpected or undesirable (personally, I don't mind this)
 - websites that do not provide retina-ready images may appear slightly blurry
+- (in other words: the same things as a real retina display)